kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cur-setup.md

 Your S3 path prefix can be found by going to your AWS Cost and Usage Reports dashboard and selecting your bucket's report.
 In the Report details tab, you will find the S3 path prefix.
 {% endhint %}

-Once Athena is set up with the CUR, you will need to create a *new* S3 bucket for Athena query results which will be the `ATHENA_RESULTS_BUCKET_NAME` value.
+Once Athena is set up with the CUR, you will need to create a *new* S3 bucket for Athena query results.
 The bucket used for the CUR cannot be used for the Athena output.

 1. Navigate to the [S3 Management Console](https://console.aws.amazon.com/s3/home?region=us-east-2).
 2. Select _Create bucket._ The Create Bucket page opens.
-3. Use the same region used for the CUR bucket.
-This is the value for `athenaBucketName`.
+3. Provide a name for your bucket.
+This is the value for `athenaBucketName` in your *cloud-integration.json* file.
+Use the same region used for the CUR bucket.
 4. Select _Create bucket_ at the bottom of the page.
 5. Navigate to the [Amazon Athena](https://console.aws.amazon.com/athena) dashboard.
 6. Select _Settings_, then select _Manage._ The Manage settings window opens.
 7. Set _Location of query result_ to the S3 bucket you just created, then select _Save._

 Navigate to Athena in the AWS Console.
 Be sure the region matches the one used in the steps above.
-Now it's time to update your *configuration.json* file with the following values.
+Update your *cloud-integration.json* file with the following values.
 Use the screenshots below for help.

 ![CUR-Config](/images/aws-cur/6-cur-config.png)

+* `athenaBucketName`: the name of the Athena bucket your created in this step
 * `athenaDatabase`: the value in the Database dropdown
 * `athenaRegion`: the AWS region value where your Athena query is configured
 * `athenaTable`: the partitioned value found in the Table list

+Update your *iam-payer-account-cur-athena-glue-s3-access.json* file by providing the value for `ATHENA_RESULTS_BUCKET_NAME` as the name of the Athena bucket you created in this step.

 {% hint style="info" %}
 For Athena query results written to an S3 bucket only accessed by Kubecost, it is safe to expire or delete the objects after one day of retention.
 {% endhint %}

-### Step 3: Download configuration templates

-The policy documents required can be cloned from our [poc-common-config repo](https://github.com/kubecost/poc-common-configurations/tree/main/aws-attach-roles).
-You will need the following files from this folder:
-*    _iam-payer-account-cur-athena-glue-s3-access.json_
-*    _iam-payer-account-trust-primary-account.json_
-*    *iam-access-cur-in-payer-account.json*

-### Step 4: Setting up Payer Account IAM permissions
+### Step 4: Setting up payer account IAM permissions

-**From the AWS Payer Account**
+**From the AWS payer account**

 In _iam-payer-account-cur-athena-glue-s3-access.json_, replace all `ATHENA_RESULTS_BUCKET_NAME` instances with your Athena S3 bucket name (the default will look like `aws-athena-query-results-xxxx`).